towersvault/shinpokered/README.md

 - If playing on a super gameboy, shiny pkmn will have a palette swap on the status screen and also change color in battle
 - If playing on super gameboy, hold select when loading a pokedex entry to see that pokemon's shiny palette
 - Added an exp bar using code by Danny-E 33
+- Pokeball caught indicator for wild battles
+- A gender symbol is displayed for pkmn species that have a chance of being male or female
+  - single-gender and nongendered species have no symbol since it is not in question
+  - The symbol is displayed for a party mon in its status screen
+  - The symbol is displayed in the battle hud only for wild enemy mon (the only time it matters)
+- Oak's aid at the bottom-left toggles the caught & gender symbols after obtaining the pokedex

 #Pre-E4 NPCs